If you're not sure what "psychological egoism" means, make sure you get it

 relatives.
 Ellen has the choice between two situations.

-Ellen's mother happy because of her deep commitment to family ties, but it
+makes Ellen's mother happy because of her deep commitment to family

-manage to get through these gatherings with any pleasure whatsoever, and
+not manage to get through these gatherings with any pleasure

-only manages to feel good again when the memory of that morning fades
+whatsoever, and only manages to feel good again when the memory of that

 Situation 2: Ellen spends Saturday mornings hanging out with friends.
 This